- Samuel Eto'o has extended the time in office at FECAFOOT from 4 to 7 years

 The number of years in office was earlier moved from four years to seven years, with the president having the opportunity to contest for three terms in office.

-However, the decision has been reversed with the the maximum period of time a person can stay as president being 14 years.
+However, the decision has been reversed with the maximum period of time a person can stay as president being 14 years.

 Source: Twitter